vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Define:

-- a format-local command-kind enum and operand IDs;
-- operand names, display rules, roles, and encoded/resolved values;
 - one base opcode profile with sparse version patches;
-- one decode switch that reads typed operands and stores `DecodeFlow`;
+- one complete definition per command, with adjacent decode and playback lambdas;
+- operand names, display rules, roles, and encoded/resolved values directly in the decode lambda;
 - a per-program profile in `SequenceProgram::config`;
-- a program-state type when the driver has shared state;
+- a program-state type only when the driver has real shared state;
-- a `TrackState` type for driver-local mutable playback state;
+- a `TrackState` type for driver-local mutable playback state; and
-- one semantic execution switch; and
 - a track decoder using `decodeLinearBytecodeTrack` or `decodeReachableBytecodeBlocks`.

-The decoder reads bytes and creates source annotations.
-The executor reads only the semantic command and emits neutral performance events.
+Use `SemanticCommandDecoder` and `SemanticCommandArgs` to keep generic IR construction and type erasure out of format code.
+The decoder reads bytes once and generic projection creates source annotations.
+Playback reads only named resolved operands and emits neutral performance events.
 It should not implement global loop export policy and must never read source bytes.

 ### Step 6: Build synth data in the neutral model